kurtcz/Ogle/docs/README.md

 "Ogle": {
-    "LogFolder": "logs",    //set path to the log folder "LogFilePattern": "Sample-{0:yyyyMMdd}.log",    //set log file name pattern "LogIndexFolder": "logs/index", //optionally set path to the full-text index folder "Layout": "_Layout",    //optionally make Ogle pages use your website's layout cshtml file "AllowedSearchPattern": "\\S{5,}",  //regex pattern used for validation of the search term "MinFulltextTokenLength": 6,    //minimal length of full-text tokens that gets indexed (optional, default=5)
+    "LogFolder": "logs",    //set path to the log folder "LogFilePattern": "Sample-{0:yyyyMMdd}.log",    //set log file name pattern "RecursiveLogFileEnumeration": true, //set to also scan LogFolder subfolders as well as the base folder "LogIndexFolder": "logs/index", //optionally set path to the full-text index folder "UseResponseCompression": true, //if set then response from a call to DownloadLog endpoint will be compressed "Layout": "_Layout",    //optionally make Ogle pages use your website's layout cshtml file "AllowedSearchPattern": "\\S{5,}",  //regex pattern used for validation of the search term "MinFulltextTokenLength": 6,    //minimal length of full-text tokens that gets indexed (optional, default=5)